English Modal Verbs: What Are Modal Verbs and When Are They Used?

 Common English modal verbs are:

-I’ll discuss what each one means and how to use them below.
-I’ll add examples, and as you read through them I encourage you to try to find more examples of each.
-Once you understand how modal verbs work it’ll help you speak English conversationally as well as in an academic setting.
+Once you understand how modal verbs work, it’ll help you speak English conversationally as well as in an academic setting.

 One of the most common uses for this modal verb is to express ability.
 In this case, can is another way of saying “be able to.”